logo

 tn-kayak1

 Is this course suitable for you?
-We do not use Sit-on Kayaks for the course - enclosed kayaks are used with spraydecks or open canoes.
+We can provide cosed kayaks and canoes, if you wish to use a Sit-On or a SUP we assume you will bring yours with you.
 To do our course on our flowing/wavy waters you will need certain amount of flexibility/mobility (typically we would expect as a guide: an ability to kneel down for extended periods, the ability to rotate your torso 45 deg each way whist sitting down).
 Our courses are aimed at equipping you for group paddling on rivers and sea in a range of conditions, rather than solo sit-on paddling on calm water.

-On the Application Form you will be asked to choose your preference of Kayak or Canoe.
+On the Application Form you will be asked to choose your preference of Kayak, Canoe, Sit-On, SUP.
 If you are unsure which to choose then the following general advice applies:

-- Kayak - our kayaks are river/sea kayaks which you sit inside and you are given the skills to use the spraydecks to keep dry inside (they are not Sit-On kayaks).
-If you have a Sit-on and wish to use it for the course then please bring it along.
+- Kayak - our kayaks are river/sea kayaks which you sit inside and you are given the skills to use the spraydecks to keep dry inside.
+If you wish to use Sit-on kayak for the course then please bring your own along.
 If you choose ‘kayak’ you will be expected to perform a full capsize so you experience how to exit the kayak up-side-down and swim to shore safely, so you need to be happy to get your head wet.
-Max number per session is up to 12 people.

 ar-slalom-a